mohd-akram/blog/_posts/2024-05-21-improving-date-formatting-performance-in-node-js.md

 This was a surprise to me, but while profiling I saw `fmod` show up a lot.
 This function computes the floating-point remainder, similar to `%` for integers.
-It's not surprising for calender calculations to utilize modular arithmetic heavily, but surely there are no floats in date and time?
+It's not surprising for calender calculations to utilize modular arithmetic heavily, but surely there are no floats in dates?
 Indeed there aren't, and converting `fmod` to a regular `%` and ensuring integers are used throughout provided another performance boost.

 ### Unoptimized hot paths

-When formatting a component in a datetime, such as the hour, the formatting code needs to get the relevant information for that particular pattern character (in this case `H` in eg. an `HH` pattern).
+When formatting a component in a datetime, such as the hour, the formatting code needs to get the relevant information for that particular pattern character (eg. `H` in an `HH` pattern).
 This was done by looping through an array of those pattern characters until it found the matching one, and that same index would be used for another array that contained the information.
 This was changed to a simple lookup table, so it would take O(1) time to convert a pattern character to an index rather than O(N).

 ### Missing fast paths

 At the core of the ICU library, is the `UnicodeString` object which is used for anything string related.
-In a given formatting operation, a string is constantly appended to, and for small strings `UnicodeString` uses the stack while for large strings it allocates on the heap, then it appends using `memmove`.
-For date formatting, short strings are exclusively used, so it's prudent to add a fast path for short strings that would fit into the existing stack buffer.
+In a given formatting operation, a string is constantly appended to, and for small strings `UnicodeString` uses the stack while for large strings it allocates on the heap.
+When appending, it uses `memmove`.
+For date formatting, short strings are exclusively used, so it's prudent to add a fast path for such strings that would fit into the existing stack buffer.
 In that case, avoiding the call to `memmove` and doing a simple unrolled loop copy for small strings proved to be noticeably faster.

-## Is it fast?
+### Final result

 With all these changes, formatting is now up to twice as fast, and sometimes more.
 But is it as fast as it can get?
 I decided to compare with the reliable